slowproj/slowdash/docs/QuickTour.md

 ### Menu
 - Configure a project by defining the user data schema
-- Run SlowDash with a dummy data
+- Run SlowDash with test data
 - Create interactive plots through the web interface
 - Write scripts to read data from devices
 - Send commands from the web interface to user scripts